 Regal Entertainment Group runs a weekday family matinee series all summer long.
 Each tickets costs $1 for movies beginning at 10 a.m. on Tuesdays and Wednesdays.
 The same movies will play at all participating Regal Cinemas.
 There are participating locations in Seattle, Lynnwood, Redmond and Renton in the Puget Sound area.
 Note: Check the Regal website for exact dates and locations; several theaters in the region do not participate in Summer Movie Express.

 The Cinemark Summer Movie Clubhouse consists of a different G or PG-rated movie each week for 10 weeks.
 Tickets cost $1 each at the door, or you can buy the whole bundle in advance for $5.
-The participating theater is Bellevue's Lincoln Square (Wednesdays, 10 a.m.).
+The local participating theater is Cinemark Lincoln Square and showings are Wednesdays at 10 a.m.

 A hundred-year-old independent movie theater, the Blue Mouse has relatively low prices every day of the week, with adult tickets regularly priced at $6.
-But the deal gets even sweeter on Mondays and Tuesdays, when all tickets are only $4; and Saturday and Sunday matinee tickets are also $4.
+But the deal gets even sweeter on Monday and Tuesday evenings, when all tickets are only $4; and Saturday and Sunday matinee tickets are also $4.
 Blue Mouse plays a mix of family, art-house, independent and mainstream movies so be sure to check out the listings online before you go.

 Details: 2611 N. Proctor St., Tacoma.
 253-752-9500

-Crest Cinema, Shoreline: $4 tickets, all the time
+Crest Cinema Center, Shoreline: $4 tickets, all the time

 Details: 16505 5th Ave.
 N.E. at 165th, Shoreline.
 206-363-6339